cap-js/docs/about/best-practices.md

 #### CAP promotes CQRS

 Similar to CQRS, CAP strongly recommends separating write APIs from read APIs by [defining separate, single-purposed services](../guides/providing-services#single-purposed-services).
-CDS's reflexive view building eases the task of declaring derived APIs exposing use case-specific de-normalized views on underlying domain models.
+CDS's reflexive view building eases the task of declaring derived APIs exposing use case-specific denormalized views on underlying domain models.
 Service actions in CAP can be used to represent pure commands.
 There's no restriction to 'verb-only' dogmas in CAP though, as CAP focuses on business applications, which are mostly data-oriented by nature, hence frequently 'entity/noun-centric'. {.indent}

 #### CAP and Event Sourcing

 CAP can be combined with event sourcing patterns, that is, by tracking events in an event store, like Apache Kafka, instead of maintaining a snapshot of data in a relational or NoSQL database.
-Currently we don't provide out-of-the-box integration to such event sources (we may do so in near future), however this can be easily done in projects by respective service implementations using CAP's built-in capabilities to send and receive messages. {.indent}
+Currently we don't provide out-of-the-box integration to such event sources (we may do so in the near future), however this can be easily done in projects by respective service implementations using CAP's built-in capabilities to send and receive messages. {.indent}

 #### CAP supports SQL